 This hotel in Bogota also has the most fantastic location -right in the heart of the old town Bogota La Candelaria.
 I walked everywhere whilst staying here – the best way to conduct Bogota sightseeing.
 I can’t imagine a better location – or hotel – for a stay in Bogota.

 Other Posts on ColombiaYou Might Enjoy Reading:

 ⇒ Feria de Las Flores Medellin: The Week Medellin Explodes in Flowers & Colour I have written about Colombia for several websites:

 ⇒ The fantastic don’t miss it Communa 13 Tour

 Organised Tours for Solo Travellers

 I have suggested some tour options earlier in the post.
 If you are looking for tours of Colombia try these options:

-If you like my post Why Not Pin It?
+If you like my Things to do in Bogota post Why Not Pin It?

 You can support The Boutique Adventurer by clicking through on the links that appear on my blog posts around flights, accommodation, tours, travel insurance etc. I get a small commission if you end up buying on these sites.
 If that’s ok with you thanks as it all helps